 Place of Birth: Rohtak, Haryana

-Three times state junior champion, Manju not only managed to represent Punjab at the 3rd Elite Women’s National Championship last December, she also won a gold medal in the 48 kg category.
+Three times state junior champion, Manju not only managed to represent Punjab at the 3rd Elite Women’s National Championship in January 2019, she also won a gold medal in the 48 kg category.
 She also thereby earned a ticket to represent India at her first ever international tournament in Bulgaria, where she earned a silver medal.

 - 2019: Silver at World Championships, Russia

 - 2019: Bronze at Thailand Open